jamese986/website-assignment/README.md

 Clean, stylish and accessible.

 ## Website Testing
-I have created a testing video in which myself and another student carry out testing and discuss our findings the video can be found in the design-and-testing folder or [alternatively can be found here](https://www.youtube.com/watch?v=qrXkA7N3wOA)
+I have created a testing video in which myself and another student carry out testing and discuss our findings [the video can be found here](https://youtu.be/qrXkA7N3wOA).

 ## Deployment
 To deploy the website instead of pushing the site to the public html fodlers on the university computers or other servers.
 Deployment will come in the form of pushing the final version of the assignment to git.
 Where pages will be viewed view the GitHub Live view URL.

+I have created a video discussing multiple aspects and processes of the assignment [the video can be found here](https://youtu.be/fMeZ6FKETTA),

 ## Acknowledgments
 * Dave & Fanias slides